-- 2. 50% reduction if the organizer and all booth supervisors take a food safety course administered by EHS; or - 3.
-Tiered fee reduction/waiver that offers reduced fees for organizers of smaller events and a fee waiver for operators who handle only lower risk types of food, coupled with food safety training for booth supervisors.
+2. 50% reduction if the organizer and all booth supervisors take a food safety course administered by EHS; or

+- 3. Tiered fee reduction/waiver that offers reduced fees for organizers of smaller events and a fee waiver for operators who handle only lower risk types of food, coupled with food safety training for booth supervisors. - 4.
+Continuation of the fee waiver for nonprofit organizers and booth operators coupled with a new training requirement.

 Option 1 would charge the same fees to both nonprofit and for-profit operators.
 This is the assumption utilized in the adopted FY 2009-10 budget.
-Over a full year, it would recover estimated costs of \$107,000 if the level of activity remained the same.
+Over a full year, it would recover estimated costs of approximately \$107,000 if the level of activity remained the same.